-VCE VET Assessment Guide (pdf - 474.78kb) and entered on the VASS by
+VCE VET Assessment Guide (pdf - 474kb) and entered on the VASS by

 ENROLMENT 4 deadline.
 (See Important Administrative Dates for current information regarding ENROLMENT dates.)

-Assessment plan templates and samples can be found on each of the individual program pages for
+Assessment plan templates and samples can be found on each of the individual program pages.

 Each of the four task types have specific scoring criteria.
 Assessment of the student’s level of performance on school-assessed coursework is based on using the scoring criteria to determine the level of performance on a task.
 Each criterion has a set of descriptors and a numerical rating scale of 1–5.
 On this scale, 1 represents the Base performance, 3 is a Medium performance, and 5 is a High performance.
 The minimum possible score for a task is 5 and the maximum is 25.